Company town: Sweden

-The mining city of Kiruna in Sweden was originally, around 1900, built by the mining company in an unpopulated area.
+The mining city of Kiruna in Sweden was originally around 1900, built by the mining company in an unpopulated area.
 Many buildings, including the church, were built by the company.
-There are also many smaller towns that were built and even planned by companies.
+Many smaller towns were built and even planned by companies.
 Skoghall in Värmland is such an example where Stora AB owned a papermill and contained a city-planning office.

 Ukraine

 The city of Pripyat in Ukraine was established in 1970 solely to house the workers at the adjacent Chernobyl Nuclear Power Plant and their families.
 It was one of several "nuclear cities" constructed by Soviet nuclear power firms throughout the latter half of the 20th century.
-All amenities, stores, and employment was conducted through each nuclear city's power plant administration.
+All amenities, stores, and employment were conducted through each nuclear city's power plant administration.